 3) Press up to start position then roll the ball over to the left hand.
 Repeat the push-up with the ball under the left hand.
 This is one repetition.

 Why are these so great?
 Hey, a little extra cardio never hurt anyone!
 The jack motion will get the heart rate up and your low back will be put to the test.
 So engage that core and jump away.

 B) Lower to a push-up while jumping feet to a wide position.
 Keep abs tight and back straight.

 C) Jump your feet back together as you straighten your arms to return to start.
 This is one rep.

 Why are these great?
 The stability ball provides two bonus features: instability and incline.
 Both put a fun (and challenging!) twist on the classic.

-2) As you inhale, bend your elbows to lower chest toward the floor.
+2) As you inhale, bend your elbows to your lower chest toward the floor.
 As you exhale push back up to plank position.

 Why are these great?
 Movement creates more heart rate and raises your metabolic burn.
 The simple act of walking your body to the side will accelerate your heart rate and engage dozens of small stabilizer muscles in your core, shoulders, and arms.

 B) Walk your right hand and foot out to the side and lower to a push up by bending your elbows to the sides and lowering your chest towards the mat then press up straightening your arms and bring the right and left foot back to your starting position.
 Repeat on the other side.